nascentdigital/contentfully/README.md

 ## Basic Usage

 Getting started is really easy.
-First you'll need to create an configure a `ContentfulClient` instance and pass it to a `Contentfully` instance:
+First you'll need to create and configure a `ContentfulClient` instance and pass it to a `Contentfully` instance:

 ```javascript